 Czech Pronunciation is not just about Ř

 I'm not of that opinion.
-There is other group of Czech sounds which I believe is much more important yet often underestimated by people learning Czech:
+There is a group of Czech sounds which I believe is much more important yet often underestimated by people learning Czech:

 The Vowels (I Y E A O U, Í Ý É Á Ó Ú Ů).

 In Czech, we use prefixes and sufixes to change the meaning of words.
-If you reduce or mispronounce the vowel, the message they are carrying just disappears.
+If you reduce or mispronounce the vowel in the prefix or suffix, the message they are carrying just disappears.
 Look at the following word: vyjet - to drive out.

 English speakers (but also native speakers of other languages like German) are used to reduce vowels using the so called schwa sound [ə] and a typical mistakes is to pronounce the word mentioned above as vəjet.
 If you do this, it makes it sound like another Czech word - vjet.